scriptotek/php-ncip/README.md

 [![License](https://poser.pugx.org/danmichaelo/ncip/license.png)](https://packagist.org/packages/danmichaelo/ncip)

 **php-ncip** is a php package for parsing and formatting NCIP request and response messages.
 Development has been guided by a desire for a simple API rather than a complete one.
-Only a small subset of the NCIP specification is therefore currently covered, but suggestions for additions are welcome.
+Only a small subset of the NCIP specification is currently covered, but suggestions for additions are welcome.

 ## Installation: